CyberSurge-Dev/SQLite-Interface-Maker/README.md

 - Pass the new model into the "`{Namespace}.{Table Name}.Access.ReplaceById({ model variable} );`"  function (Example: `DatabaseInterface.User.Access.ReplaceById(model);`).

-## Usage Instructions

-## Functions created per table in the database
+# Functions created per table in the database
 - `Access.GetItems()` -- Returns a complete list of every model in a table
 - `Access.Add(   {TableName}.Model model   )` -- Adds a model to a table
 - `Access.RemoveById(   int ItemId   )` -- Removes item from specified table based on its id